ngneat/cashew/README.md

 - `key` - Custom key. (defaults to the request URL including any query params)
 - `bucket` - The [bucket](#cachebucket) in which we save the keys
 - `version` - To use when working with `localStorage` (see [Versioning](#Versioning)).
+- `storage` - Cache storage strategy for the request.
+Can be 'memory' or 'localStorage'.
+Overrides the global strategy.
 - `clearCachePredicate(previousRequest, currentRequest)` - Return `true` to clear the cache for this key
 - `context` - Allow chaining function call that returns an `HttpContext`.